CuratorCodicis/Reddit-Sentiment-Analyzer/README.md

 git clone https://github.com/your-username/reddit-sentiment-analyzer.git
 cd reddit-sentiment-analyzer

+# Create ./models directory and insert a LLM of your choice
-# Create a .env file with your Reddit API credentials
+# Create a .env file with your Reddit API credentials and LLM settings
 # (see .env.example for required variables)

 # Build and start the containers